 The teeth of invisible zippers are always made from plastic (no metal here) and they are not designed for heavy loads.
 The teeth on the reverse side of the zipper are bent, forming a groove for stitching.

 Invisible zippers come in different lengths.
 But in any case, the zipper should be longer than the seam opening by at least 1 in (2 cm).

 Invisible zipper success starts with using some helpful tools and notions.

-I like to use a double sided adhesive tape that secures the zipper during stitching.
+I like to use double-sided adhesive tape that secures the zipper during stitching.
 The brand of tape I use is Wonder Tape but I have seen it under other names also ( Peel’n Stick, for example ).
 I have only used Wonder tape which can be sewn through and does not gum up my needle; I have not tested the others.
-See how to use the Wonder tape in videos below.
+See how to use the Wonder tape in the videos below.